Neuleiningen: Sightseeing in Neuleiningen-Tal

 A section of the Eckbachmühlen-Rad- und Wanderweg (cycling and hiking path) runs along the Eckbach, linking 23 of the region's mills, some of which have been restored.
 This includes the two described above.

-Gastronomy

-The castle's vaulted cellar has been expanded into a “castle bar”, and adjacent to the castle is the Alte Pfarrey (“Old Rectory” – archaically spelt with a Y instead of an I), which today is as much a restaurant for fine dining as Liz’ Stuben on the village's outskirts.

-Air sports

-On one of the municipality's hills is found the model aircraft site of the Luftfahrtvereins Grünstadt und Umgebung e.
-V. (“Grünstadt and Area Air Travel Club”).

 Economy and infrastructure

 Winegrowing

 Winegrowing is, more so than tourism, the municipality's main livelihood.
 The vineyards lie in the east of the municipality towards the Upper Rhine Plain.
 The way the slopes lean towards the morning sun has two advantages: The soil warms up early after it has cooled off during the night, and colder air masses can swiftly flow off onto the plain, forestalling late frosts early in the year that damage the new shoots.

 Winegrowing in Neuleiningen has tradition.
 There are several wineries in the municipality whose existence goes back to the 18th century.
 They make both white wines (Riesling, Chardonnay, Pinot blanc, Müller-Thurgau) and red wines (Pinot noir, Dornfelder, Pinot Meunier, Blauer Portugieser).
 Some wines are aged in oaken casks.
 Smaller areas are also planted with new grape varieties.
 In autumn, Federweisser is on offer at the wineries, and at Christmastime, they also have mulled wine made with their own products.